-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 The Employer will endeavour to divide paid holidays equitably among the employees in the Home, unless mutually agreed otherwise.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Any day in lieu of a paid holiday in this Article will be taken at a mutually agreeable time and must be taken within sixty (60) days after the holiday. - 12.09 The Employer will attempt to equitably schedule paid holidays off among the full-time employees.